HutchyBen/torrentGo/README.md

 # torrentGo
 This tool is created to download torrents for several sources (not several rn).
-It is made to be simple to use and doesn't require a BitTorrent client as it as it uses [a built in BitTorrent client](https://github.com/anacrolix/torrent)
+It is made to be simple to use and doesn't require a like a actual program BitTorrent client like transmission or qbittorent as it as it uses [a built in BitTorrent client](https://github.com/anacrolix/torrent)

 ## Setup
 The only needed thing you will need to do is to build the project with `go build`.
 It should then be ready to use.